 Since we last caught up with its founder Robert Deutsch, F45 has sold 1,300 studio franchises around the globe—570 of those will open in the United States, according to Forbes.
-And this is just a warm-up: Deutsch says plans are in the works to expand everywhere from Canada to Europe to Asia in the near future.
+And this is just a warm-up: Deutsch says plans are in the works to expand everywhere from Canada and Europe to Asia in the near future.

 Variety is part of why Deutsch thinks F45 has captured the hearts (and dollars) of fitness fans across the globe.
 “When we first started the business, we only had five [types of classes],” he says.
 “We’re adding 1,000 new exercises each year and new equipment.
 The workout really does have a huge amount of innovation to it.”

-Hundreds of new F45 Training locations will open worldwide in 2018
+Hundreds of new F45 Training locations will open worldwide

 In 2016, F45 had a modest 20 studios in the U.S. Soon, there will be 570.
 And by the end of this year, “we’ll be in California, New York, Florida, and Texas,” says Deutsch, adding that F45 will soon be in 36 different states.
 F45 opened its first New York City location this spring in Flatiron, followed by a Brooklyn outpost in Williamsburg.